ParaNames: A Massively Multilingual Entity Name Corpus: Data extraction and quality challenges

 To construct our dataset, we began by extracting all entity records from Wikidata and ingesting them into a MongoDB instance for fast processing.
-Each entity in Wikidata is associated with several types of metadata, including a set of one or more names that different languages use to refer to.
-For example, visiting the entity for Alan Turing at \url{https://www.wikidata.org/wiki/Q7251} will show his name written in over a hundred languages, including many that use non-Latin scripts.
+Each entity in Wikidata is associated with several types of metadata, including a set of one or more names that different languages use to refer to it.
 Given that we are working with such a large-scale dataset, there are important challenges that arise when working with the data, which we describe in this section.